-Data Interpretation IssuesThe Prevention Needs Assessment (PNA) is conducted in odd years with Utah students in grades 6, 8, 10, and 12.
+Data Interpretation IssuesThe Prevention Needs Assessment (PNA) is the main component of Utah's School Health And Risk Prevention (SHARP) survey project.
+It is conducted in odd years with Utah students in grades 6, 8, 10, and 12.

 The Behavioral Risk Factor Surveillance System (BRFSS) survey is conducted with a representative sample of non-institutionalized Utah adults living in households with a landline telephone.
 In 2010, the BRFSS added cell phone interviews to the survey protocol and introduced a new weighting methodology that better represents populations of low socioeconomic status.
 More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].
 Due to these changes survey results from the years before 2010 are not comparable to results observed in 2010 or later.
 The 2010 estimated adult smoking rate was higher compared to rates from previous years that were based on post-stratification by age, sex, and local health district.

-Why Is This Important?Electronic cigarettes are battery-powered devices that turn liquids into an aerosol.
-They are marketed under a variety of different names, but are most commonly referred to as electronic cigarettes, e-cigarettes, vape products, mods, or tanks.
+Why Is This Important?Electronic cigarettes or vape products are battery-powered devices that turn liquids into aerosol.
+They are marketed under a variety of different names but are most commonly referred to as electronic cigarettes, e-cigarettes, vape products, mods, or tanks.
+They may also be known as JUUL, Vuse, Suorin, MarkTen, and Blu.
 The liquids frequently contain nicotine and flavors.

-Since 2011, Utah has seen a sharp increase in e-cigarette experimentation and use among youth.
-Given the uncertain public health impact of e-cigarettes and the potential for increasing nicotine addiction among young people, monitoring the use of e-cigarette products and enforcing and strengthening policies that regulate youth access are public health priorities for Utah.
+Since 2011, Utah has seen a sharp increase in vape product experimentation and use among youth and young adults.
+Given the uncertain public health impact of vaping and the potential for increasing nicotine addiction among young people, monitoring the use of vape products and enforcing and strengthening policies that regulate youth access are public health priorities for Utah.

 Other ObjectivesCurrently, Healthy People 2020 does not list a specific objective related to electronic cigarettes.
 TU-3 focuses on reducing the initiation of tobacco use among children, adolescents, and young adults.